 It’s hard to say exactly how many units has it sold, but I wouldn’t be surprised if that number is in the millions.
 And the majority of its owners are very happy campers.

 The biggest public listing where the Ninebot ES4 is reviewed is its official Amazon listing.
-It usually has a rating of 4 stars, which is a very good achievement for any electronic device, let alone one that is as complex as an electric scooter.
+It has a very good rating with lots of satisfied owners, which is a very good achievement for any electronic device, let alone one that is as complex as an electric scooter.
 At the time of writing, that rating is from more than 800 reviews, which makes it even more impressive.

 Owners frequently describe their experiences as overwhelmingly positive, fun, but also say the scooter is very useful, especially for commuters and transport needs.